 - Explicitly inviting each meeting attendee to participate

-- Directly asking non-participatory attendees to contribute with something specific
+- Directly asking attendees to contribute with specifics

 These tactics demonstrate to attendees that you require their attention, whether they’re dialed into a conference call from across the country, or sitting across from you in a meeting room.
 Instead of “grounding” them by asking them to shut down their mobile devices, encourage collaboration.